 DELICIOUS HOME-COOKED GREEK FOOD

-Before our trip, I made a list of must-eat dishes in Santorini and I was pleased to find pretty much all of them here.
+Before visiting Santorini, I made a list of must-eat Greek dishes and I was pleased to find pretty much all of them here.
 We started with this crisp and refreshing Greek salad (EUR 8) made with Santorini cherry tomato, cucumber, onion, feta cheese, capers, and olives.

 Good Greek food is characterized by the freshness of its ingredients and this salad is a great example of that.
 Everything tasted so bright and fresh, like the ingredients were picked off the vine just minutes before.